Waaiez/gist-paste-it/README.md

 - No rate limiting
 - Prisma apparently uses prepared statements, but I'm not sure if that's enough to prevent SQL injection attacks
+- To improve perceived performance, move the loading of paste data to an onMount function and show skeleton cards to indicate loading

 ## TODO: